 - In the meantime, line a cookie sheet with paper towels and place it next to your stove.

-- Heat the vegetable oil in a dutch oven or a deep frying pan (the oil should measure 3 inches deep), to 350*F. Use a deep frying thermometer for accuracy.
+- Heat the vegetable oil in a dutch oven or a deep frying pan (the oil should measure about 2 inches deep), to 350*F. Use a deep frying thermometer for accuracy.
 Make sure there is enough oil in the pan to ensure they cook evenly and to avoid any from bursting.

 - Use a wire skimmer or a large slotted spoon to gently lower the rice balls into the hot oil.
 Do not overcrowd them.